Ginevra King: Romance with Fitzgerald

+Despite Fitzgerald's frequent visits and love letters, Ginevra continued entertaining other suitors.
+"At this time," Ginevra later explained, "I was definitely out for quantity not quality in beaux, and, although Scott was top man, I still wasn't serious enough not to want plenty of other attention!"
+At the time, she wrote apologetically to Scott, "I know I am a flirt and I can't stop it".

-Despite Fitzgerald's frequent visits and love letters, Ginevra nonetheless continued entertaining other suitors and, on May 22, 1916, Westover School expelled Ginevra for flirting with a crowd of young men from her dormitory window.
-Mary Robbins Hillard, the stern headmistress of Westover school, declared King to be a "bold, bad hussy" and an "adventuress", a term referring to a woman who ensnares wealthy men in order to increase her social position.
+On May 22, 1916, Westover School expelled Ginevra for flirting with a crowd of young male admirers from her dormitory window.
+Mary Robbins Hillard, the stern headmistress of Westover school, declared King to be a "bold, bad hussy" and an "adventuress", a derogatory term referring to a woman who ensnares wealthy men in order to increase her social position.
 After legal threats by Ginevra's imperious and influential father, a cowed Hillard readmitted King to the school, but her father—irate at Westover's treatment of his beloved daughter—decided that she instead would complete her education at a New York finishing school.
 Ginevra recounted these events in her diary:

+A shocked Fitzgerald regarded Ginevra's expulsion from Westover as a catastrophe that doomed both their relationship and his dreams.
+He later remarked to his daughter Scottie on the fated quality of the incident: "It was in the cards that Ginevra King should get fired from Westover".
+Due to Ginevra's abrupt expulsion, Fitzgerald could no longer visit her frequently from nearby Princeton, and he could no longer court her in the relatively egalitarian collegiate atmosphere which obscured his lack of wealth.
+Instead, he would be forced to continue his romantic pursuit of Ginevra at her family's villa in Lake Forest under the judgmental eyes of her class-conscious parents and in hopeless competition with the scions of affluent Chicago families.

-Following her expulsion from Westover, Fitzgerald visited Ginevra in June 1916 at her family's Lake Forest villa, and the two lovers enjoyed a "petting party".
-Two months later, Fitzgerald again visited the King estate, but his reception by her family proved less hospitable.
-At the time, Lake Forest "was off-limits to Black and Jewish people," and the recurrent appearance of a middle-class Irish Catholic parvenu such as Fitzgerald in the exclusively White Anglo-Saxon Protestant township likely caused a stir.
+Following her expulsion from Westover, Fitzgerald visited Ginevra in August 1916 at her family's Lake Forest villa.
+The visit proved to be a disaster.
+Although Ginevra and Fitzgerald enjoyed a "petting party", Fitzgerald's ledger notes the presence of a romantic competitor, "beautiful" William "Bill" Mitchell, the son of Charles Garfield King's wealthy business associate John J. Mitchell.
+Now in competition with Bill Mitchell, Fitzgerald's reception at the villa by Ginevra's parents proved less hospitable.
+At the time, the predominantly White Anglo-Saxon Protestant township of Lake Forest socially excluded others such as Black and Jewish people, and the presence of a middle-class Irish Catholic parvenu such as Fitzgerald likely caused a stir.